ldionne/ldionne.github.io/_posts/2015-07-14-empty-variants-and-tuples.md

     \mathtt{variant<A, B, C>} \simeq \mathtt{variant<A, variant<B, C>>}
 $$

 where $$\simeq$$ means "is morally equivalent to".
+This relation of being "morally equivalent to" can be formalised with the notion of [isomorphism][2] in category theory.
+We won't define isomorphisms in this post to keep things light, but for the purpose of this post you can think of two types as being "morally equivalent" if they can be converted to one another _without any loss of information_.

-So the arities higher than 2 are really just provided for convenience.
-For the remainder of this post, we'll hence consider only tuples and variants with arities lower than or equal to 2.
-Continuing on this road, we can see that some types have a special interaction with these "product types" and "sum types".
+Returning to the above equivalences, we can see that arities higher than 2 are really just provided for convenience.
+Indeed, you could express a n-ary tuple or variant by applying the above equations recursively, and you would always end up with nested binary tuples or variants.
+Hence, for the remainder of this post, we will only consider tuples and variants with arities lower than or equal to 2.
+Continuing on this road, we can see that some types have a special interaction with these product types and sum types.
 Indeed, consider the following type, often called the "unit type":

 {% highlight c++ %}
 struct Unit { };